AWS Market Share: Revenue, Growth & Competition (2023)

 According to W3Techs, these are the current, up-to-date cloud market share numbers for web hosting services across the globe:

-Amazon is in second place, neck-and-neck with GoDaddy Group, at 5.8%.
-Google is currently in 5th place at 3.2% and Microsoft is the clear straggler at just 1% market share of commercial and private web hosting combined.
+Amazon is in first place, with 6%.
+Google dropped from 5th place to position 13, with 1.9% after unexpectedly selling its domain-hosting business to Squarespace.
+Microsoft is the clear straggler at just 1.2% market share of commercial and private web hosting combined.

 Even though AWS isn’t specifically a hosting company, they’ve already overtaken Endurance Group (behind cheap shared hosting giants Bluehost and Hostgator) and established a clear lead among the three cloud giants.

-There are Over 9 Million Live Websites Using AWS
+There are around 50 Million Live Websites Using AWS

 Just a few percent of the web hosting market is a big deal.
 To further illustrate exactly how big, we’re going to look at the live number websites currently hosted by AWS.

-9 million.
-That’s more than the entire population of Switzerland.
+50 million.
+That’s more than the entire population of Spain.

-AWS is the hosting service provider of choice for a lot of global enterprises and well-known companies, including Netflix, Facebook, and the BBC.
+AWS is the hosting service provider of choice for a lot of global enterprises and well-known companies, including Netflix, Airbnb, and 3M.

 Because of data-intensive video, Netflix alone uses over 100,000 server instances for its storage and computing needs.
 Many leading companies use AWS to host their websites and data.